kchalkowski/Movement_Data_Tidying_Functions/README.md

 ## NeatDates

-`NeatDates` takes a vector of datetimes, and returns a vector formatted "MM/DD/YYYY HH\:MM:SS", to cleanly pass on to datetime formats in R such as `as.POSIXct()`
+`NeatDates` takes a vector of datetimes, and uses regex to return a vector formatted "MM/DD/YYYY HH\:MM:SS", to cleanly pass on to datetime formats in R such as `as.POSIXct()`

  **What it does:**